$\ell^\infty$-cohomology: amenability, relative hyperbolicity, isoperimetric inequalities and undecidability: Introduction

 \begin{proposition}[\cite{Gersten1992, Wienhard2012, Blank2015}] Let $G$ be a group, $V$ a normed $\R[G]$-module and $k$ a positive integer.
 Then the composition of the comparison maps

 is the zero map. \end{proposition}

-In \Cref{sec:comparison} we will extend this result to the cohomology of topological spaces (\Cref{cor:null-composition}).
-Our proof will rely on an application of the fundamental theorem of Gromov about the vanishing of the bounded cohomology of simply connected spaces.
+In \Cref{sec:comparison} we extend this result to the cohomology of topological spaces (\Cref{cor:null-composition}).
+Our proof relies on an application of the fundamental theorem of Gromov about the vanishing of the bounded cohomology of simply connected spaces.
 A version of this result also holds for group pairs, in degrees $k \ge 2$ (\Cref{cor:null-composition_relative}).

-An interesting problem, posed in \cite[Question 8]{Wienhard2012} and \cite[Question 6.3.10]{Blank2015}, asks to investigate under what circumstances the sequence \eqref{eq:sequence} is exact at the central term.
-For every $k \ge 3$ it is easy to construct groups $G$ for which exactness does not hold.
-For instance: